-- (a) the builder of the vessel has the capability to construct the vessel to the standards required; and

-- (b) the vessel has been subject to such checks, calculations, inspections, measurements, tests and trials as required to verify the vessel's compliance with the applicable legislation, exemptions and standards.

-- (2) For compliance with (1), the construction phase surveys should include confirmation that the builder of the vessel has in place a quality control system covering the following as applicable:

-- (a) receipt, storage and issue of materials, equipment etc;

-- (b) the fabrication environment;

-- (c) weld procedures and welder performance;

-- (d) production fabrication;

-- (e) inspection of production processes;

-- (f) installation of machinery and essential systems;

-- (g) fitting-out;

-- (h) tests and trials;

-- (i) drawings and document control; and

-- (j) records.
+- (1) The surveyor, of a vessel required to undergo initial survey, must be satisfied that: - (a) the builder of the vessel has the capability to construct the vessel to the standards required; and - (b) the vessel has been subject to such checks, calculations, inspections, measurements, tests and trials as required to verify the vessel's compliance with the applicable legislation, exemptions and standards. - (2) For compliance with (1), the construction phase surveys should include confirmation that the builder of the vessel has in place a quality control system covering the following as applicable: - (a) receipt, storage and issue of materials, equipment etc; - (b) the fabrication environment; - (c) weld procedures and welder performance; - (d) production fabrication; - (e) inspection of production processes; - (f) installation of machinery and essential systems; - (g) fitting-out; - (h) tests and trials; - (i) drawings and document control; and - (j) records.